 Is this a new idea for Baby Boomers to consider?

 Smarter Baby Boomers have been taking this into consideration for the last decade.
-In 2000 there was fewer than 10% of us self-employed, but now in 2009 self-employed Baby Boomers have grown to over 26% of us.
+In 2000 there were fewer than 10% of us self-employed, but now in 2009, self-employed Baby Boomers have grown to over 26% of us.

 What do those Baby Boomers know that you don’t yet know?